 - How to set up your HTC ViveUpdated: Here's how to finally experience VR at home

 Your PlayStation VR versus Vive decision will largely depend on whether you have a PS4, a PC and - in the case of both - which one you want to use to game in VR.
-In the less likely scenario that you are willing to spend a lot of money on a whole new system, here's some thoughts based on multiple PS VR demos and our time at home with the Vive.
+Comparing the two isn't easy, as their target audiences don't completely overlap.

-Vive is worth a look if you think you can put down the cash for a PC to run the games since you'll get the most out of room scale tracking.
-There are more and more experiences added daily as well and while a lot are demos or shorter titles, you still have plenty of options to choose from now.
+Vive is worth a look if you think you can put down the cash for a PC to run the games, since room-scale tracking gives VR a fantastic new dimension.
+There are more experiences added daily and while a lot are demos or shorter titles, you still have plenty of options to choose from.

 But if you feel like you're better off VR gaming on the couch, as you would normally for console playing, the PS VR is obviously the more affordable option.
-You'll get lots of games to with about 50 titles launching and more on the way.
+There's a good lineup of games already available too, so you won't be short on things to play.

-With PS VR, you also don't have to shuffle your house around to make room for the Sony headset - just your entertainment system area for the singular camera.
-However that means there's no real work out while playing the games.
+With PS VR, you also don't have to shuffle your house around to make room for the Sony headset - just your entertainment system area for the single camera.
 Vive makes you move around more including walking, ducking and swinging your arms around.
 With PlayStation VR, it'll probably just be the latter plus sitting, turning around to look at things and occasionally just standing - similar to Rift's experience.

 When it comes down to it, it's really a matter of convenience and cost - what are you willing to sacrifice for VR?